Ali-Almheirii/project_graduation_bootcamp/README.md

 # Agent‑Driven ERP System

-This repository contains a reference implementation of a modular, agent‑driven ERP platform built as part of a bootcamp graduation project.
-The goal of the system is to demonstrate how large language models (LLMs) and composable tools can be combined to create a flexible, conversational interface over classic ERP functionality.
-It is **not** a production‑ready system, but a well‑organised starting point for experimentation and future development.
+This repository contains a modular, agent‑driven ERP prototype.
+It demonstrates how local LLMs and composable tools (SQL, vector RAG, analytics helpers) can provide a conversational interface over classic ERP workflows.
+It is not production‑ready, but organized for experimentation and extension.

 ## High‑Level Architecture